 A Unique Taxpayer Reference is completely separate from the company registration number, and they are used for entirely different purposes.

-The UTR is generally more akin to a TIN number, as it is used primarily for taxation.
-But the CRN is also required to identify companies for official purposes and may therefore also fall within the scope of a TIN number.
+The UTR is generally more akin to a Tax Identification Number, as it is used primarily for taxation.
+But the CRN is also required to identify companies for official purposes and may therefore also fall within the scope of a TIN.

 Both of these numbers are extremely important and will need to be provided in much of the regular company administration, such as annual filings.
 We will consider them both in turn, below.